dayronjp/dayronjp/README.md

  # 🏮 Hello, I'm Dayron Anjos.

  ### I'm a Systems Analysis and Development student and an entry-level IT Support Analyst, passionate about networks and cybersecurity.
-Currently pursuing Fortinet's FCF certifications to deepen my understanding of secure infrastructure and enterprise-grade solutions.
+Currently pursuing Fortinet's certifications to deepen my understanding of secure infrastructure and enterprise-grade solutions.

-I have hands-on experience with Linux environments and enjoy building small-scale projects that bridge theory and practice.
-I'm certified in Data Modeling by Alura and always looking to grow both technically and personally.

 [![LinkedIn Badge](https://img.shields.io/badge/Linkedin-blue)](https://www.linkedin.com/in/dayron-anjos-566b02323/)
 ---